KFreon/KaelsKabbage/content/posts/1-building-ios-certs-on-windows/index.md

 I’m sure some of those guides work, but I was sure it had to be easier than that.
 I found [this post](http://www.iandevlin.com/blog/2012/11/phonegap/building-an-ios-signing-key-for-phonegap-in-windows/) which does it all in four commands…A colleague pointed out that it’s from 2012 and is still relevant, but it works.

-I’ll pull it out here in case the links break but this is all Ian Devlin’s work.
+I’ll pull it out here in case the links break but this is all Ian Devlin's work.
 I’m just replicating it.

 1. Install [OpenSSL](https://www.openssl.org/) (Directly didn’t work for me, but it came installed with [Cmder](http://cmder.net/))